Valuing annuities #

 - The effective 2-year interest rate is

-- The 2-year discount factor is
+such that - The 2-year discount factor is

 .